Concepts & glossary

 IIA — Industrial Independence Architecture

 The architectural foundation Conversational Factory sits on.
-IIA is a separate, openly-published specification (CC BY-SA 4.0) for how a sovereign industrial-monitoring appliance should be structured: one zone per box, identical at every level of the plant hierarchy, with security enforced by the architecture rather than by policy.
-Conversational Factory is one implementation of IIA — the conversational, AI-native one.
+IIA is a separate, openly-published specification (CC BY-SA 4.0) for how a sovereign industrial system should be structured: one zone per box, identical at every level of the plant hierarchy, with security enforced by the architecture rather than by policy.
+Conversational Factory is one implementation of IIA — the secure one-way egress.
+The canonical statement of the principle lives at industrialindependence.org.

 What’s running